This feature is well established and works across many devices and browser versions. It’s been available across browsers since July 2015.

-The unicode-range CSS descriptor sets the specific range of characters to be used from a font defined by @font-face and made available for use on the current page.
+The unicode-range CSS descriptor sets the specific range of characters to be used from a font defined using the @font-face at-rule and made available for use on the current page.
 If the page doesn't use any character in this range, the font is not downloaded; if it uses at least one, the whole font is downloaded.

 A single Unicode character code point, for example U+26.